budcribar/RemoteBlazorWebViewTutorial/README.md

   make sure the RemoteBlazorWebViewTutorial.WppfApp is set as Startup Project

+Next we will run the application remotely

+First, we need to publish the RemoteBlazorWebViewTutorial.WpfApp project right click on the project -> Publish -> Click the Publish button

 Now Run the Remote Profile using the Run button

 A main window will come up with a URL.
 Click on it